openbudgets/integration/README.md

-The OBEU-stack
+#OBEU Platform

+#Softwares Running on OBEU Platform

-The OBEU-stack consists of several applications (OBEU-Components) provided by the partners in the OBEU-project as well as from other Open-Source-projects:
+The software stack consists of several applications (OBEU-Components) provided by the partners in the OBEU-project as well as from other Open-Source-projects:

 - LinkedPipes https://github.com/linkedpipes/etl with the FDP-to-RDF-pipeline https://github.com/openbudgets/pipeline-fragments/tree/master/FDPtoRDF
 - Alignment https://github.com/okgreece/Alignment
 - Rudolf https://github.com/openbudgets/rudolf